Dinosaur Atlas (North and South America edition)

-It's time to explore lost prehistoric lands and the huge variety of dinosaurs that roamed them with Lonely Planet Kids' Dinosaur Atlas.
-Kids can unfold maps and lift the flaps to reveal amazing illustrations and facts about how dinosaurs lived and where they were discovered.
+Travel back in time over 200 million years to lost prehistoric lands and the dinosaurs that roamed them with Lonely Planet Kids' Dinosaur Atlas.
+Kids can unfold maps and lift the flaps to reveal amazing facts and illustrations about how they lived and where they were discovered.
 They'll also learn about famous paleontologists and measure themselves against life-size bones, teeth and claws.

 Created in consultation with Dr David Button, a dinosaur expert at the North Carolina Museum of Natural Sciences, and featuring iconic illustrations by James Gilleard.